 Signs in cafes that say Obsessive Coffee Disorder.
 Pinterest boards with captions that say I have OCD: Obsessive Clothes Disorder!
 These 30 images will satisfy the OCD in you!
 I’m so OCD about my room being clean.
 I must have OCD because I hate when things are dirty.
 That’s OCD, right?
 Right?

 Obsessive Compulsive Disorder, or OCD, by definition is a disorder resulting in excessive thoughts, or obsessions that lead to repetitive behaviours or what you would call compulsions.
 It isn’t a quirky fad or a quote beside a picture of a minion that your middle-aged aunt shares on Facebook.
 OCD is when you sit up in bed ten times before you can sleep.
 It’s rewriting this sentence over and over again until I can write the next one “safely”.
 It’s not eating for two years in case something “bad” happens.
 Washing your hands until they bleed and having to cover your hands in plasters so that you can hold a pen in school.
 It’s not listening to your favourite songs because of its track number.
 It’s paranoia, it’s anxiety, it’s a lack of control over your mind.
+This lack of control could soon have a profound effect on the rest of your life and before you know it, your mental and physical well-being has begun to take its toll.
+When this happens, some people who suffer from OCD may have found comfort in something similar to this gorilla glue strain to help them into a relaxed state so they can try to regain this control over their mind.
 It’s the background gag of Michael J Fox walking in and out, and in and out of the hospital in Scrubs.
 This is possibly the most accurate portrayal of chronic severe OCD in mainstream media.

 It’s crippling and lifelong.
 So why do we mock it?
 Why do we not take it seriously as a disorder?
 There are a million clickbait articles about what to do to help friends with depression or with anxiety, but not one telling you how to help someone stop turning off the light switch before the bulb explodes.
 Who’s helping the people who can’t control their minds?